The Lambeth method is one of the most skilled techniques in cake decorating and probably the most admired too.

 To get a taste for the Lambeth method of cake decorating, we have some tutorials below to get you started:

 - If you missed Part 3 of our Piping Techniques series on scroll piping, we strongly advise you watch royal icing expert Ceri DD Griffith’s excellent piping basics tutorial that demonstrates how to pipe shells, snail trails, ropes, barrels, scrolls as well as overpiping techniques.

 - Next, you can try master decorator Roland Winbeckler’s tutorial on how to pipe an overpiped double reverse border.

 - As well as his advanced drop string piping tutorial.

-- Charlotte Feve has created a fantastic 25-minute lambeth piping tutorial taking you from start to finish with an exquisite piped single tier cake.
+- Charlotte Feve has created a fantastic 25-minute Lambeth method tutorial taking you from start to finish with an exquisite piped single tier cake.

-- Imaginative Icing UK have created a square Lambeth design cake tutorial for beginners also.
+- Imaginative Icing UK have created a square Lambeth cake tutorial for beginners also.

 Wendy Kromer is teaching online on Craftsy, including the beautiful cake designs below.
 You’ll find more details on her class here: Learning the Lambeth Method, Wendy Kromer.